 Apocalypse is a series of fifteen woodcuts that feature scenes from the Book of Revelation.
 These memorable works by Albrecht Dürer published in 1498 were probably cut on pear wood blocks and quickly after release they became popular across Europe.

 Dürer started working on the series during his first trip to Italy between 1494 and 1495.
 The set was published a few years later, in Latin and German, in Nuremberg in 1498, at the height of the European frenzy regarding the end of the world which was to happen in 1500.
-The layout of the Apocalypse with the illustrations on the recto and the text on the verso reflect the supremacy of the illustrations over the text.
+The layout of this series with the illustrations on the recto and the text on the verso reflect the supremacy of the illustrations over the text.

 The second edition was made in a book form around 1511.
 The print press, as the latest invention of its time, enabled the distribution of the book to the masses which welcomed its subject matter, and found it relevant in regards to the prophecy of the end times.

-The Four Horsemen of the Apocalypse is the third and most famous Apocalypse woodcut based on the last book of the New Testament of the Bible, the Book of Revelation by John of Patmos.
-At the center of this particular chapter is the scene of a book/scroll in God’s hand that is sealed with seven seals.
+The Four Horsemen is the third and most famous Apocalypse woodcut based on the last book of the New Testament of the Bible, the Book of Revelation by John of Patmos.
+At the center of this particular chapter is the scene of a book/scroll in God's hand that is sealed with seven seals.
 The first four of the seven seals are opened by the Lamb of God/Lion of Judah which summons four entities that ride white, red, black, and pale horses.

 The four riders are symbolizing Conquest or Pestilence, War, Famine, and Death.
 The apocalyptic vision present in Christianity is that the Four Horsemen bring the divine apocalypse upon the world announcing the Last Judgment.
 The number of horsemen is important since four is the number affiliated with the creation of the earth in the Book of Revelation.
 The scene also includes a depiction of a wide-jawed creature swallowing a man for which the Apocalypse seems even more crude and powerful than on the other Dürer compositions.

 With unprecedented vigor and strength, the artist transformed what was a relatively non-threatening image in previously illustrated examples of these Biblical scenes into an expressive and rather frightening woodcut.
-Dürer’s The Four Horsemen of the Apocalypse is based on parallel lines between the figures, basic middle tone, volume, and strong diagonal motion; the silhouettes overlap the powerful forms of the horses and riders from left to right.
+Dürer's The Four Horsemen is based on parallel lines between the figures, basic middle tone, volume, and strong diagonal motion; the silhouettes overlap the powerful forms of the horses and riders from left to right.

 The Apocalypse series brought Dürer enormous fame and wealth since they captured the zeitgeist of that time.
 Although the European social and political landscape surely changed since these woodcuts were first published, their outstanding craftsmanship, the extraordinary interpretation of the Biblical scene and the striking visual vocabulary made them timeless.
 The series somehow embodied not only the prophetic vision of one of the leading artists of the Northern Renaissance, but they also embodied the artist’s novel approach to storytelling and the use of print.